sheldonTest/codehunter/README.md

 To get access to the code hit the green code button located on the right.
 From there you can download the Android Studio project.

-NOTE: This app was tested using API level 30 and Android 10
+NOTE: This app was tested using API level 30 and Android 10.
+Also if needed make sure WiFi is enabled while testing on a device.